simonwendel/push-a-secret/README.md

 Some prior art exists:

-* Favicon created using art from the awesome [Twemoji] project by Twitter.
+* Favicon and logo created using art from the awesome [Twemoji] project by Twitter.
+I don't claim copyright for the collection.
 * Bootstrap script adapted from an [article] and [code] by Philipp Schmieder

 [Twemoji]: https://twemoji.twitter.com